marpple/FxTS/website/docs_md/getting-started.md

 ); // typeof 'sum' inffered as the number
 ```

-Note: It is recommended to enable 'strictFunctionTypes' tsc option.
+**Note: It is recommended to enable [strictFunctionTypes](https://www.typescriptlang.org/tsconfig#strictFunctionTypes) tsc option.
 If not, type inference does not work as we expected.
-For example, in the example above, `sum` is not inferred as a number type if the option is turned off.
+For example, in the example above, `sum` is not inferred as a number type if the option is turned off.**

 ### Javascript